 Private market investments provide access to innovative, high-potential companies in their early stages of growth, thus offering investors a set of investment options that can complement public market assets and provide opportunities for higher long-term returns.

-Institutional investors such as pension funds, endowments, insurance companies, and family offices have long been advocates of private market investing.
+Institutional investors such as pension funds, endowments, insurance companies, and family offices have long been advocates of private market investing (See Types of PE investors for more details).
 Today, upwards of 25% or more of institutional assets are held in private market investments.2

 Please note that the benefits and challenges explained here are not a complete list and are not specific to any individual.